Skip to main content

 That sheer hunger for perfection is probably one of the reasons that set the White Swans apart from the rest, as illustrated in an online comment by an observer.

-Unless the rest of the league are able to devise a plan to stop them, it could be a possibility to see the Japanese boys not only dominate the scene again but also a chance to be on the Guinness World Record too.
+Unless the rest of the league can devise a plan to stop them, it could be a possibility to see the Japanese boys not only dominate the scene again, but also a chance to be on the Guinness World Record, too.

 Comments